-- national security (a concept that is expanding to include such things as data security and security of critical infrastructure);
+- national security (a concept that is expanding to include such things as data security and security of critical infrastructure); - competition; - the economy and the community; - other government policies such as tax and the environment; and - as well as the character of the investor.35

-- competition;

-- the economy and the community;

-- other government policies such as tax and the environment; and

-- the character of the investor.34

-Notifiable national security actions and reviewable national security actions are reviewed against national security only.
+Notifiable national security actions and reviewable national security actions are only reviewed against national security.

-The decision as to what is contrary to the national interest or national security is the Treasurer's at his or her sole discretion.
-A decision can be challenged only on procedural grounds, except that where the Treasurer exercises his or her last resort review power, it is possible to appeal to the Australian Administrative Tribunal for a review of the Treasurer's decision that a national security risk exists.35
+The decision as to what is contrary to the national interest or national security is at the sole discretion of the Treasurer.
+A decision can be challenged only on procedural grounds, except where the Treasurer exercises his or her last-resort review power it is possible to appeal to the Australian Administrative Tribunal for a review of the Treasurer's decision that a national security risk exists.36